-One year from receipt of Final License, and annually thereafter HEIRLOOM will produce an ongoing comprehensive report that details actions taken and outcomes achieved as related to the goals stated above.
-This ledger will be part of a report to be made available to the Commonwealth of Massachusetts, the Town of Bernardston and the City of Greenfield.
-HEIRLOOM Managers and appropriate community stakeholders will meet to discuss the report and make any necessary adjustments.
+This report to be made available to the Commonwealth of Massachusetts, the Town of Bernardston, Town of Hadley, Town of Amherst and the City of Greenfield.
+Heirloom Managers and appropriate community stakeholders will meet to discuss the report and make any necessary adjustments.

-Letter ID: L0409250176 Notice Date: February 14, 2019 Case ID: 0-000-339-529
+Letter ID: L1368706944 Notice Date: September 24, 2019 Case ID: 0-000-786-286